 - Visiting the Morris Thompson Cultural

-Other than that, a tour to the Chena River State Recreation Area or enjoying the beauty of the Northern Lights.
+Other than that, a tour of the Chena River State Recreation Area or enjoying the beauty of the Northern Lights.
 Kids will surely be stunned by this sighting.

 As for places to stay, you have a few options too.
 For example, the Hampton Inn & Suites Fairbanks is a great mid-range option, while the Springhill Suites by Marriott Fairbanks is perfect for those looking for luxury.